hiddenswitch/JumpyWorld/Unity/Assets/JMO Assets/Cartoon FX/CartoonFX Readme.txt

 RELEASE NOTES
 -------------
+v2.78
+- fixed compilation warnings with Unity 5.3+
+- fixed CFX_AutoDestructShuriken not working with some prefabs (Unity 5.3.1)

 v2.77
 - put all shaders in the same folder
 - fixed a mobile effect using desktop materials